Tragedy in four acts (1924)

-Boito started working on the opera in 1862, but struggeled to complete the it, leaving it unfinished for several decades.
+Boito started working on the opera in 1862, but struggeled to complete it immediately, leaving it unfinished for several decades.
 It became his life's work.
-It was only after his death, that the conductor Arturo Toscanini created a performable version, whose world premiere was held at La Scala Milan in 1924.
+It was only after his death that the conductor Arturo Toscanini created a performable version.
+The world premiere was held at La Scala Milan in 1924.
 Boito's libretti, including those for Giuseppe Verdis's Otello and Falstaff, are some of the most outstanding achievements in operatic history.
 A leading intellectual in the Scapigliatura artistic movement, Boito also wrote the libretto for Franco Faccio's opera Hamlet, which was performed at the 2016 Bregenz Festival, marking the first time in almost 150 years that it had been performed on a European stage again.

 The directorial team behind this acclaimed rediscovery is now working on a new production of Boito's Nerone: Olivier Tambosi, an ardent enthusiast of Boito, is staging this fascinating, multi-faceted opus in collaboration with set designer Frank Philipp Schlössmann and costume designer Gesine Völlm.
 Dirk Kaftan, who also made his debut on the Werkstattbühne at the 2016 Bregenz Festival, is the musical director.

 Rubria Alessandra Volpe